FabianoEger/tago-documentation/actions.rst

 #######

 **Actions** is a very powerful feature that gives you the total control over your devices based on events determined by you.
-More than sending e-mail or SMS based on certain conditions, with Actions, it is also possible to send data back to the device, run scripts in the Analysis, and make a HTTP Post end-point.
+More than sending e-mail or SMS based on certain conditions, with Actions, it is also possible to send data back to the device, run scripts in the Analysis, and make a HTTP Post endpoint.
 With these capabilities combined, there a limitless possibilities to create any event condition, not limited to a simple if/else condition.

 ****************